sils-webinfo/accelerando/Readme.md

     difficulty- Applied to a SPAN tag.
 This gives the difficulty of the piece. genre- Applied to a SPAN tag.
 This gives the genre of the work. instrumentation- Applied to a SPAN tag.
-This gives the instrumentation of the piece. listCycles- Applied to a UL tag.
+This gives the instrumentation of the piece. list - Applied to a DIV tag.
+A list of either cycles or pieces. listCycles- Applied to a UL tag.
 A list of cycles.
 It may have one or more LI.class="oneCycle" descendant elements. listPieces - Applied to a UL tag.
 A list of pieces.
 It may have one or more LI.class="onePiece" descendant elements. metronome- Applied to a SPAN tag.
 This gives the metronome marking of a piece.